International

 Economic Overview

 The demographic troubles faced by Japan are getting more serious.
 An ageing society causes a big challenge for the country, as the government’s expected spending on pensions and health care is set to keep on rising.
-Additionally, a declining birth rate leads to a significant decrease in the population, and as a result a decrease in the number of taxpayers.
-Japan’s working-age population has been declining for a few decades, but that has been offset by rising participation, helping in employment growth and maintaining a low unemployment rate (at 2.5% in 2023, with a marginal decline to 2.3% expected over the forecast horizon as per the IMF).
+Additionally, a declining birth rate leads to a significant decrease in the population and as a result a decrease in the number of taxpayers.
+Japan’s working-age population has been declining for a few decades, but that has been offset by rising participation, helping in employment growth and maintaining a low unemployment rate (at 2.5% in 2024, with a stable outlook over the forecast horizon as per the IMF).
+Finally, Japan enjoys a high GDP per capita, estimated at USD 54,907 in 2024 by the IMF (PPP).

 Source: IMF – World Economic Outlook Database , October 2021